zenustech/zeno/CONTRIBUTING.md

 ### Write a custom node

 See [zenustech/zeno_addon_wizard](https://github.com/zenustech/zeno_addon_wizard) for an example on how to write custom nodes in ZENO.

+(TODO: more examples on our new node API).

 # Code of conduct